 - Cauliflower potato salad

-- Cauliflower tots (I make them ahead, since they require a hot oven, and reheat them before serving).
+- Cauliflower tots (I make them ahead of time since they require a hot oven, and reheat them before serving).

 Recipe Card